craigfay/brain_forest/markdown/Age of Empires 2.md

 ## Mongols
 - You should try to beat mongols in the early game before they get Mangudai / Seige.
+- Hunting bonus makes them decent on water.
+- They don't really have a Castle age eco bonus.

 ## Vikings
 - Best unit pairings as Vikings are: